-The excavation was initially proposed to take place over 3 weeks in July 2020, but this was put into abeyance due to the Coronavirus pandemic.
-DAT intend to undertake the excavation in 2021 if permitted under Covid-19 regulations and if funding is allocated to the project.
+The excavation was initially proposed to take place over 3 weeks in May 2020, but this was put into abeyance due to the Coronavirus pandemic.
+DAT intend to undertake the excavation in 2021 if permitted under Covid-19 regulations.

 3. The Application